AdityaGupta-debug/MiniProject-Rainfall-Predicion-using-Various-Machine-Learning-Algorithms-/README.md

 Random Forest

+✅ Best Model Performance
-Among all the models, Random Forest performed the best, achieving an accuracy of 86%, making it the most robust choice for this problem.
+Out of all the models tested, the Random Forest classifier achieved the highest accuracy of 86%, proving to be the most reliable for this prediction task.